Teach Me

 According to the American Diabetes Association, exercise is the best way to combat insulin resistance.
 Why?
 Because it makes the body more sensitive to insulin and builds muscle that can absorb the blood glucose.
 As for what type of exercise, both aerobic and resistance exercise are effective.
 In insulin-resistant adults who are frail and obese, combining exercise with weight loss has proven to be a crucial combo.

 Physical activity, diet, losing weight and sleep — those are the big four when it comes to treating people with insulin resistance.
-Dr. Bridenstine also mentioned the importance of blood sugar monitoring (A1c tests, using continuous glucose monitors, etc.).
+Dr. Bridenstine also mentioned the importance of blood sugar monitoring (A1c blood tests, using continuous glucose monitors, etc.).

 “Knowledge is power,” he explained, “and when you know yourself and how your body reacts to situations, it sets you up to make healthier, more informed decisions over time.”